Electronic heat tunneling between two metals beyond the WKB approximation: The standard modeling of electron tunneling

 In order to compare with different barriers, we are interested in studying carefully the influence of height and shape of the barrier in a more general scenario.
 Thereby, we introduce a parametrized barrier described by a symmetric generalized Gaussian (GG) distribution~\cite{generalizedgaussian}, defined as

 where the barrier is centered at $d/2$ and has three main parameters: the normalized scale parameter $\alpha$ quantifying the penetration of the potential inside the metal, the shape parameter $\beta$ which controls its peakedness and the barrier height $u_0$ (in units of the Fermi energy $E_{\rm F}$).
+The latter is connected to the work function $W$ by the simple relation $W=E_{\rm F}(u_0-1)$.
 This function also allows for long tail distributions, but in order to ensure that $U^{\rm (GG)}(\alpha,\beta,u_0;z)\to 0$ as $z\to \pm\infty$, we add the restriction $\beta\geq 1$.
 Equation \eqref{eq:UGG} describes a standard Gaussian distribution for $\beta=2$ and approaches the square barrier as $\beta\to \infty$.
 The GG barrier allows to obtain results for general barrier shapes and heights.
 The generalized Gaussian potential has the advantage that it is also defined inside the metal.

 In Fig.~\ref{fig:WKBonly}(a), we illustrate the image potential (black solid line) and two GG parametrizations corresponding to two different barriers with the same height and different shape that penetrate inside the metal ($z/d<0$ and $z/d>1$).